hmeiland/amlhpc/README.md

                         amount of nodes to use for the job -w WRAP, --wrap WRAP  command line to be executed, should be enclosed with quotes
 ```

+If you encounter a scenario or option that is not supoprted yet or behaves unexpected, please create an issue and explain the option and the scenario.